 It was made possible thanks to the unique miniature W-shaped filament, in which a 230-240V coil measuring some 25mm long is folded into a tiny halogen capsule small enough to be focussed in the 50mm reflector.
 The capsule is made from aluminosilicate hard glass instead of the usual quartz, because this permits the glass-to-metal seals to be made with molybdenum wires instead of the usual flat foils.
 There is space to seal five support wires through the seal and this is a requirement to mount the W-shape filament.
 A parallel invention was the GU10 base, having a positive twist-and-lock action - a considerable improvement over the fragile 12V pins.

 The ES50 has since grown to a position of dominance in retail markets, despite the fact that it is less efficient than the low volt MR16.
-Whereas a 12V 50W lamp operates at some 20lm/W, the first 50W GU10 capsules achieved only 10.5lm/W. On top of this the larger filament results in inferior beam control.
+Whereas 12V 50W lamps operate at about 20lm/W the first 50W GU10 capsules achieved only 10.5lm/W. On top of this the larger filament results in inferior beam control.
 Hence a 230V lamp typically delivers a peak intensity some 3 times less than a 12V lamp of the same beam angle.